Getting Your Financial House In Order

 Ensure your homeowner’s policy covers collectibles, jewelry, and other valuables.

-A typical homeowners insurance policy should provide replacement costs if something happens to your residence.
+A typical homeowner's insurance policy should provide replacement costs if something happens to your residence.
 You should also make sure that additional coverage is obtained under the homeowner’s policy to cover items such as collectibles and jewelry.
 It is difficult to remember everything in your home, so it is invaluable to document all your possessions.
 This can be as easy as taking pictures of every room in your house, saving them to the cloud.
 Never keep them in your home, as it may not be possible to retrieve them should there be a total loss.

 You should also review the deductibles on your homeowners and vehicle policies and consider increasing them if they are low (below $500) as the insurance savings typically offset the higher deductible in just a few years.
-Don’t forget to review your umbrella (comprehensive liability) policy limits so they keep up with your total net worth.
+Do not forget to review your umbrella (comprehensive liability) policy limits so they keep up with your total net worth.
 Typically, you should maintain coverage for your net worth exclusive of retirement assets.

 Review life insurance policy coverage.